top of page

 Toyota.jpg

-The TPS was created in the late 50's to get the Japanese manufacturing economy moving after WWII.
+TPS was created in the late 50s to get the Japanese manufacturing economy moving after WWII.
 With a focus on Flow Production productivity and in progress quality without unnecessary inventory; just-in-time pull materials.
-One of the original creators, Taiichi Ohno, a Vice President for Toyota Morot Corporation, is credited as for the pull (Flow) production and pull (Kanban) material system.
+One of the original creators, Taiichi Ohno, a Vice President for Toyota Motor Corporation, is credited as for the pull (Flow) production and pull (Kanban) material system.

-In discussion with Ohno, he stated "he studied American manufacturing and he preferred the supermarket replenishment method to the manufacturing scheduling method."
-Management is continuously trained on their Flow and Pull TPS and they continue to perfect it with their Kaizan(never ending improvement) systems.
+At a discussion with Ohno, he stated "he studied American manufacturing and he preferred the supermarket replenishment method to the manufacturing scheduling method."
+Management is continuously trained on their Flow and Pull.

 Flow (Pull) Manufacturing

-Flow Manufacturing is common in Japan and initially popularized by Toyota.
-Demand Flow manufacturing and DFT are often referred to as Any-Model, Any-Volume, Any-Day and single piece Flow because of the capability to build to Demand without a schedule or massive inventories.
+Demand Flow manufacturing and DFT are often referred to as Any-Model, Any-Volume, Any-Day, and single-piece Flow because of the capability to build to Demand without a schedule or massive inventories.

 bottom of page